Pranayama Yoga Breathing Exercises

 • Brain fog / concentration problems

-Alternate nostril breathing, also known as Aunloma Vilom or Nadi Shodhanna, is a commonly taught practice that is much more challenging than you might expect.
+Alternate nostril breathing, also known as Aunloma Vilom or Nadi Shodhana, is a commonly taught practice that is much more challenging than you might expect.
 Since your right nostril is correlated with your sympathetic nervous system and your left with your parasympathetic, this practice works toward balance by alternating between right and left.
 This practice can be taught at the rate of 4-6 breaths per minute, in which case it’s a balancing practice.
 More commonly, nostril breathing is taught at a rate of 1-3 breaths per minute.
 In this case, it becomes a very relaxing, parasympathetic stimulating practice.

 How to practice Alternate Nostril Pranayama